anttiluode/TinyAvatar2/README.md

 # TinyAvatar 2

+EDIT: Added the TroubleShootingFaceSharpness sub folder where we thought about the issue.
+I think resolution and dataset quality has a lot to do with it.
+The model with my face had only 1900 images and was shot with crappy trust webcam and there were blurry images in the dataset as I turned.
+Larger dataset, sharp images. removing blurry ones.
+Higher resolution, would probably produce incredible results.

 EDIT: After training you have to re start the software to drive a model.
 Else you get the cpu \ gpu conflict.